Greensville County Va Reckless Driving Lawyer

 The Virginia Department of Motor Vehicles assigns demerit points for convictions of reckless driving.
 The amount of demerit points vary based upon the version of reckless driving code in which your where found guilty.
 The length of time the points remain on your Virginia Drivers license also varies.

-Reckless Driving DMV Demerit Point and Length of time on your Virginia Drivers Record
+Reckless Driving DMV Demerit Point & Length of time on your Virginia Drivers Record

-Reckless driving – speeding in excess of 80 mph (11 years)
+- Reckless driving – speeding in excess of 85 MPH (11 years)

-Weiland Upton: Identifying Defenses, Fighting for Reduced Charges in Reckless Speeding Cases.
+The Weiland Firm, PLC: Identifying Defenses, Fighting for Reduced Charges in Reckless Speeding Cases.

 Often times, there is such a minor difference in distinguishing a reckless driving charge involving speed from a normal speeding ticket.
 However, the difference in penalties for being charged with a Reckless Driving Offense can add up to months in jail, months of suspended driving privileges and thousands of dollars in fines.